umgbhalla/starred/README.md

 - [conradludgate/arc-discharge](https://github.com/conradludgate/arc-discharge) - Fast and correct async IO runtime in a small amount of readable code.
 Inspired by tokio
 - [ChrisChrisLoLo/keezyboost40](https://github.com/ChrisChrisLoLo/keezyboost40) - 4x10 ortholinear with an LCD in the middle.
 Uses the Raspberry Pi Pico, as well as Rust firmware
 - [tarkah/tickrs](https://github.com/tarkah/tickrs) - Realtime ticker data in your terminal 📈
-- [openobserve/openobserve](https://github.com/openobserve/openobserve) - 🚀 10x easier, 🚀 140x lower storage cost, 🚀 high performance,  🚀 petabyte scale - Elasticsearch/Splunk/Datadog alternative for 🚀 (logs, metrics, traces).
+- [openobserve/openobserve](https://github.com/openobserve/openobserve) - 🚀 10x easier, 🚀 140x lower storage cost, 🚀 high performance,  🚀 petabyte scale - Elasticsearch/Splunk/Datadog alternative for 🚀 (logs, metrics, traces, RUM, Error tracking, Session replay).
 - [WaffleLapkin/kiam](https://github.com/WaffleLapkin/kiam) - Better syntax for if/else chains
 - [risoflora/wethr](https://github.com/risoflora/wethr) - 🌤️ Command line weather tool.
 - [gorgarp/ChatGPT-Code-Review](https://github.com/gorgarp/ChatGPT-Code-Review) - ChatGPT-Code-Review is a Rust application that uses the OpenAI GPT-3.5 language model to review code.
 It accepts a local path to a folder containing code, and generates a review for each file in the f